nraghu99/CarND-Unscented-Kalman-Filter-Project/readme.txt

 PROJECT DESCRIPTION
 The project "unscented Kalman filter" is based on the same structure as the extended Kalman filter.
-It uses a main file that calls a function called ProcessMeasurement.
-Anything important happens in this function.
+It uses a main file that calls a function called ProcessMeasurement..
 The function is part of the class ukf.

 C++ QUIZZES
-The quizzes including the solutions of them are included in the file ukf.cpp.
-They are individual functions, which don't need any special environment.
-The solution of the quizzes are given here and also the expected results.
-The quizzes can easily evaluated: if every value of the student solution (vectors and matrices) differs less than 0.001 from the original solution, the quizz is passed, otherwise failed.
+ ukf.cpp is the main processing pipleline.
+Many operations which are repeatable have beem turnd into functions for calling repeatedly.
+The initial process noise values were too gigh, so I kept tuneing it until we had a good threshold for NIS for Radar and Lidar.
+For the 95% case we are seeing values 3.6% and 2.4% which is close to 5%